 Termination: Enrollment in the Patient Aid Program is automatically terminated if no claims are received by us within four months following your enrollment date.
 You must alert us before this four month period ends as to the reason you have not submitted a claim in order to remain enrolled in the program.

 This program is designed for those who missed applying for our Patient Aid Program due to its being full, and who received leukemia treatment and/or lab tests for our Covered Treatment and Services during the current or prior calendar year.
-This includes those in remission who have medical expenses from this period, and remains available to those in our Patient Aid Program who met the maximum in aid.
+This includes those in remission who have covered expenses from this period, and remains available to those in our Patient Aid Program who met the maximum in aid.

 Covered Treatment and Services: